maxrodkin/bitcoin-prices-app/README.md

 use Helm for this deployment.
 Store the codebase in GitHub, and please share the link for the repository with us.

+## Design

+I have made this task in a very minimalistic way as a MVP:
+* Minikube was used
+* All 3 parts of app (flask, sheduled prices fetcher , db ) are in one pod as 3 containers
+* no CI/CD, deployment is manual.
+But easy going 8)

 ## Build and publish docker image.
 You should use your own tag and login

 ```